 (2) All current executive officers listed in the table are full-time employees or consultants of our company.
-Cash compensation amounts denominated in currencies other than the U.S. dollar were converted into U.S. dollars at the average conversion rate for 2018.
+Cash compensation amounts denominated in currencies other than the U.S. dollar were converted into U.S. dollars at the average conversion rate for 2020.

-$(3) Amounts \ reported \ in this \ column \ refer \ to \ commission, incentive \ and \ the \ maximum \ contractual \ bonus \ payments \ potentially \ payable \ for \ 2018.$
+(3) Amounts reported in this column refer to commission, incentive and the maximum contractual bonus payments potentially payable for 2020.

-(4) Amounts reported in this column include benefits and perquisites, including those mandated by applicable law.
-Such benefits and perquisites may include, to the extent applicable to the Covered Executive, payments, contributions and/or allocations for savings funds, pension, severance, vacation, car or car allowance, medical insurances and benefits, risk insurances (e.g., life, disability, accident), convalescence pay, payments for social security, tax gross-up payments and other benefits and perquisites consistent with our guidelines.

-(5) Amounts reported in this column represent the expense recorded in our financial statements for the year ended December 31, 2018 with respect to equity-based compensation.
+- (4) Amounts reported in this column include benefits and perquisites, including those mandated by applicable law.
+Such benefits and perquisites may include, to the extent applicable to the Covered Executive, payments, contributions and/or allocations for savings funds, pension, severance, vacation, house or house allowance, car or car allowance, medical insurances and benefits, risk insurances (e.g., life, disability, accident), convalescence pay, payments for social security, tax gross-up payments, sign-up and relocation bonus and other benefits and perquisites consistent with our guidelines. - (5) Amounts reported in this column represent the expense recorded in our financial statements for the year ended December 31, 2020 with respect to equity-based compensation.
 Equity-based compensation is determined based on the awards' fair value on their grant date.
 Assumptions and key variables used in the calculation of such amounts are described in Note 11 to our audited consolidated financial statements, which are included in Item 18 of this annual report.